rpeterson87/fitness-x/README.md

 # Technologies Used:

-To build this site I used Java Script, CSS, HTML, Django, Python and PSQL
+To build this site I used Java Script, CSS, HTML, Django, Python and PSQL.

 I used JavaScript to handle the DOM manipulation and CSS to style the page.
 I also used a combination of bootsrap and Bulma for styling the layout and forms.